mariaRam2003/Proyecto1-Redes/README.md

 3. **Run the application**:
 Use your IDE or build tool to run the application.

+## Usage
+### Register a New Account
+1. Open the application.
+2. Select "Register" and fill in the required details.
+3. Follow the on-screen instructions to complete registration.

+### Log In
+1. Open the application.
+2. Enter your credentials and click "Log In."

+### Close Session
+*Note: Steps will be defined later*

+### Delete Account
+*Note: Steps will be defined later*

+### Chat
+*Note: Steps will be defined later*

 ## Server Guidelines
 To maintain a standardized and secure environment, please follow these guidelines when creating users on the XMPP server at alumchat.lol: